 There are several critical steps to a successful install, which will take several weeks to complete.
 These steps are as follows:

 - Scope out service requirements and decide on a configuration.

 - Acquire and provision the hardware and software.

-- IFI CLAIMS will provide you with a copy of the CLAIMS Direct database, either through an S3 bucket or a USB drive.
+- IFI CLAIMS will provide you with a copy of the CLAIMS Direct database, either through a URL or a USB drive.

 - On receipt of the CLAIMS Direct data, load the data to the new server immediately.

 - Configure and run the update process, and test the instance.

 The following graphic presents an overview of the steps involved in the installation process:

 CLAIMS Direct can be deployed on common server hardware that is capable of running Linux.
 The XML data warehouse is managed by PostgreSQL.
 Other optional components include: